a-krauss/Cognitive_robotics/README.md

 # Cognitive_robotics

-This repo is for storing additional information for assignments This repo belongs to s3324818
+This repo is for storing additional information for assignments.

+This repo belongs to s3324818.